About Kate Burton, Ph.D.

 – Virginia Satir

-Kate first developed an interest in the intersection between learning and student wellbeing while teaching English to at-risk students in the UK fifteen years ago.
+Kate first developed an interest in the intersection between learning and student wellbeing while working with at-risk students fifteen years ago.
 During this time, she completed her masters degree focusing on trauma and identity development.
 She worked as an associate lecturer in the UK prior to moving to Australia where she completed her doctorate focusing on the intersection between trauma theory, addictive behaviour, and giftedness and creativity.
 Kate also holds a graduate diploma in family therapy and is an invited researcher at the Edith Cowan Institute for Education Research.

-Kate specialises in helping parents understand and advocate for children with diverse learning needs, particularly children who are intellectually and/or creatively gifted, and those who are twice-exceptional (gifted with a learning disability or other disorder).
-She is a passionate advocate for at-risk students.
-Kate provides assessment for giftedness utilising a combination of qualitative and quantitative information, incorporating developmental history, cognitive and achievement testing.
-She also offers support in the areas of anxiety, depression, perfectionism, mindset, resiliency, issues with peer relationships, school refusal, and imposter syndrome.
-Support extends to older gifted children, and help with exams, career counselling and identity issues specific to giftedness is also available.
-Continuity of care is paramount, therefore, referrals are made to relevant clinicians for diagnoses as required, and support continues into the educational setting if necessary.
+Kate specialises in helping parents understand and advocate for young people with diverse learning needs, especially those who are intellectually and/or creatively gifted, including the twice-exceptional (gifted with a learning disability or other disorder).
+She is a passionate advocate for at-risk students and has a particular interest in anxiety, resilience, perfectionism, and academic acceleration.
+Support extends to adults, and help with imposter syndrome, multi-potentiality and difficulties that result from trauma is also available.
+Continuity of care is paramount: referrals are made to relevant clinicians for diagnoses as required, and support continues into the educational setting if necessary.
 Kate regularly provides talks for various schools and non-profit organisations.

-Kate lives south of Perth with her husband and two teenage children.
-She is a member of The Australian Register of Counsellors and Psychotherapists and undertakes regular supervision and professional development as necessitated by her registration body.
+Kate is a member of The Australian Register of Counsellors and Psychotherapists.
 Her qualifications include a PhD, MA, GradDip (Counselling & Family Therapy) and a BA (H1).

 - Psychology of Giftedness and Creativity